 Colorado may be most known for having some of the most towering peaks in the Rocky Mountains, but the Denver Museum of Natural History has identified eight distinct ecosystems within the state that vary from grasslands and forest to wetlands and semi-desert shrub-lands that evoke the deserts of neighboring New Mexico.

 The native wildlife here is as diverse as the ecosystems.
-There are roughly 750 invertebrate species who call Colorado home — and that includes large grazers like the bison and bighorn sheep as well as vicious predators like mountain lions and bears.
+There are roughly 750 invertebrate species that call Colorado home — and that includes large grazers like the bison and bighorn sheep as well as vicious predators like mountain lions and bears.
 From the Rocky Mountains all the way down to the grasslands, these wild frontiers allow for very diverse ecosystems to flourish.

 The Official Animal of Colorado